Tesmond D. Hurd 1*

 Numerous authors have concluded the same variables influence wildfire behavior in at least one way.
 Combinations of these variables can create extreme wildfire behavior and increase the fire's rate of spread (ROS).
 These variables are categorized into fuel, weather, and terrain (Gollner et al. 2015; Rothermal 1972).

-Fuels and terrain are equally important variables as weather; however, this article emphasizes four meteorological variables: temperature, relative humidity, wind speed, and atmospheric stability (Werth and Ochoa 1993).
+Fuels and terrain are equally important variables as weather; however, this article emphasizes three meteorological variables: temperature, relative humidity, and wind speed (Werth and Ochoa 1993).
 These variables were first described in Deeming et al. (1977).
 In the development of a Canadian FWI, Beverly and Wotton (2007) discussed the need to "provide daily and hourly ratings of fire susceptibility."
 All else equal, meteorological conditions within the immediate proximity of a wildfire remain the most important deterministic variables for how a fire evolves (Lindley et al. 2011).